Balkhash marinka: Distribution

 The Balkhash marinka is found in lake Balkhash and the rivers of its catchment basin in Kazakhstan and in the Ili River in Xinjiang Province of western China.
 The form in Lake Issyk-Kul is regarded by some authorities as a separate taxon, the Issyk-Kul marinka Schizothorax pseudoaksaiensis issykkuli, which is a subspecies of the Ili marinka.

 Conservation

-The Balkhash marinka has not been assessed by the International Union for Conservation of Nature but its stocks have drastically declined and the species has been extirpated from many of the smaller lakes within its range.
+The Balkhash marinka has been assessed by the International Union for Conservation of Nature as a Vulnerable species as its stocks have drastically declined and the species has been extirpated from many of the smaller lakes within its range.
 The main threats for this species, and the other indigenous fish of Lake Balkhash are the introduction of exotic fish species such as trout and zander, habitat destruction and the unstable hydrological conditions.

 Aquaculture

 The lacustrine form of Balkhash marinka, which feeds on mainly on plants, is the most suitable for growing in aquaculture, it adapts well to artificial feeding and can thrive on low-protein foods and can survive in cold water.